UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 *Attribution: The dataset `kc_house_data.csv` was obtained from
 <a href="https://www.kaggle.com/harlfoxem/housesalesprediction" target="_blank">Kaggle</a>.*

-Notes: Machine learning can also be used to predict housing prices.
+Notes:

+Example 4 is about predicting housing prices.

 ---